On this page

 You have to write down what terms you and your client have agreed on.
 A travel agreement can include the following:

-- travel destination, travel times, dates, accomodation and whether meals and excursions are included
+- travel destination, travel times, dates, accomodation, and meals and excursions that are included

 - price, including taxes, surcharges and any other costs (if you are unsure about certain costs, you still have to mention them and what the customer can expect to pay)